Abbas1Hussein/adaptive/README.md

 ### Web Variant
 - **Web** (`home_web.dart`):
     - Code: `HomeWeb();`
-    - Optimized for web browsers, ensuring a seamless experience for online users.

 ### Integration: Code Implementation
 The core implementation of the Home Screen is represented by the following code file: